 Index Account: An account where the credited rate is tied to an external index or indices.

+Indexed Credits: Any interest credit, multiplier, factor, bonus, or other enhancement to policy values that is linked directly or indirectly to an index or indices.

+Supplemental Option Budget: Any asset-based charges or other policy charges that are explicitly used to increase the total amount spent to generate the Indexed Credits of the policy.
+This amount is expressed as a percent of the policy’s indexed account value.

 Illustrated Scale The credited rate for the illustrated scale for each Index Account shall be limited as follows: